-The plan for the upcoming year is to move this curriculum design from our highest level AE classes that were concerned with students transitioning to college level classes to all of our HSE and AE level classes.
-This is expected to be very efficacious since the lower level ABE classes at SIPI tend to have students with a much wider range of skill levels, so that making sure that every student has weekly one-on-one tutoring can better address students exactly where they are in their unique learning path.
+The plan for the upcoming year is to move this curriculum design from our highest-level AE classes that were concerned with students transitioning to college level classes to all our HSE and AE level classes.
+This is expected to be very efficacious, since the lower-level ABE classes at SIPI tend to have students with a much wider range of skill levels, so that making sure that every student has weekly one-on-one tutoring can better address students exactly where they are in their unique learning path.
 Implementing what we have learned about best practices for these leaning labs for our entry level students will help encourage student acquire a life-long learner mindset earlier and increase our success with these level classes.
 These labs have also been part of an innovation in our HSE program over the past year, since all HSE students have four separate content area tutors separate from the HSE test prep instructor.
-These individual schedule both one-on-one tutoring sessions and one-to-many class sessions are structured more like a "normal" college class which is why we are terming this curricula the HSE bridge to college pathway.
+These individual schedules, including both one-on-one tutoring sessions and one-to-many class sessions each week, are designed to help students with struggles in individual area topics.
+These sessions are structured more like a "normal" college class which is why we are terming this curricula the "HSE bridge to college" pathway.